It is generally accepted that if the finished job looks good then it was a success.

 We demolished the entire brickwork and rebuilt.

-The owner of this house stopped the work as he was not satisfied with his builder.
-He called us to submit a report.
+We were called to submit a report on bad workmanship.
 The following is only one of the many things we uncovered.

 The existing window was removed and a wider one was installed.
 The existing lintel which is now too short is not supporting the roof above.
 The bricks started collapsing.
 You can see the crack in the ceiling and in the wall just under it.

 The builder saved at the expense of the owner